Stevecmd/aws-bootcamp-cruddur-2024/journal/week5.md

 `./bin/ddb/drop cruddur-messages prod`

 Run:
-`./bin/db/create` - To create a database.
+`./bin/db/create` - To create a database. <br/>
-`./bin/db/schema-load` - To load our schema to the database.
+`./bin/db/schema-load` - To load our schema to the database.<br/>
-`./bin/db/seed` - To load our data to the database.
+`./bin/db/seed` - To load our data to the database.<br/>
 ## Working of Backend
-I had to restructure the BASH Scripts with 3 folders having the Utility Commands for PSQL `backend-flask/bin/db`;  DynamoDB `backend-flask/bin/db`; AWS RDS `backend-flask/bin/rds` and AWS Cognito `backend-flask/bin/cognito`.
+I had to restructure the BASH Scripts with 3 folders having the Utility Commands for PSQL `backend-flask/bin/db`;  DynamoDB `backend-flask/bin/db`; AWS RDS `backend-flask/bin/rds` and AWS Cognito `backend-flask/bin/cognito`. <br/>
-In order to create, configure, and administer AWS services like DynamoDB, add `boto3` to `backend-flask/requirements.txt`.
+In order to create, configure, and administer AWS services like DynamoDB, add `boto3` to `backend-flask/requirements.txt`.<br/>
 As noted in this change, add a command that will enable gitpod to automatically install Python libraries whenever a new workspace is launched.

 **In Postgres Local Database**